History and Sociology BA

 Why study this course?

-A dedicated module in 3rd year - 'Value of Sociology' - helps students understand the transferable skills gained from the degree, which can be applied in a range of careers.
+A dedicated module in third year - 'Value of Sociology' - helps you understand the transferable skills gained from the degree, which can be applied in a range of careers.

 In small-group seminars, explore the details of your favourite area of history with a true expert on the topic, and become a specialist in your chosen area.